newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-cdl.md

 callToActionText: Apply for My CDL
 issuingAgency: New Jersey Motor Vehicle Commission
 ---
-Any employee driving a truck with a Groww Weight Rating Scale (GWRS) of 26,000lbs needs a Commercial Driver's License (CDL).\
+Any employee driving a truck with a Gross Weight Rating Scale (GWRS) of 26,000lbs needs a Commercial Driver's License (CDL).\
 As the business owner, you only need a CDL if **you** plan to do any load-hauling for your business.

 - - -